withastro/astro/packages/astro/src/core/errors/README.md

  */
 ```

-Alternatively, if no special message is needed, you can simply remove the error from the `errors-data.ts` file.
-A basic message will be shown in the docs stating that the error is no longer available.
+Alternatively, if no special deprecation message is needed, errors can be directly removed from the `errors-data.ts` file.
+A basic message will be shown in the docs stating that the error can no longer appear in the latest version of Astro.

 ### Always remember